mesibo/messenger-app-ios-swift/README.md

 You can also download the complete iOS Messenger source code as a [zip file](https://github.com/mesibo/messenger-app-ios/archive/master.zip).
 Although simple, the downsize of this approach is that you will have to download the complete source code everytime it is updated on the repository.

 > WARNING! zip file will be quite large due to inclusion of bitcode enabled frameworks. `git clone` is the recommended approach.

+### Notes of mixed code
+Swift version still has some auxiliary UI code in Objective-C. However, all mesibo specific code is in Swift.
+Refer, AppDelegate.swift, MesiboUIManager.swift, SampleAppListeners.swift and BackendAPI.swift contain most of the mesibo specific code which you can use it for your reference.

 ### Stay Up-to-date
 Whatever approach you take to download the code, it is important to stay up-to-date with the latest changes, new features, fixes etc. Ensure to **Star(*)** the project on GitHub to get notified whenever the source code is updated.